 Atticus says nothing and refuses to retaliate, as he simply reaches into his pocket and pulls out a handkerchief to wipe the spittle away.
 The Alabama “gentleman” turns and leaves but not before one of Atticus’ children had witnessed the hate-filled display.

 The father of the man charged with the crime looks on with respect and admiration while standing behind Gregory Peck.

-My client was charged with a shooting somewhere in North Philadelphia.
+My client was charged with a shooting in a poor section of North Philadelphia.
 I compared his story to the facts presented by the police and I used the police paperwork and a touch of common sense to show the law enforcement officials had arrested the wrong man.
 I even broke with my own tradition of keeping the defendant off the witness stand after deciding that he could tell his story convincingly with little fear of his failing upon cross-examination by the seasoned prosecutor.

 The evidence we produced raised reasonable doubts that he had committed the crime and pointed the finger at the young man who had been killed on the same street months later due to a gang fight involving drugs.
 The jury found my client not guilty but I had no idea of the eventual verdict when I left the courtroom following my closing argument.

 And, that is when the mother of the slain young man approached me and silently cursed me for besmirching her son’s memory.